CallbackConsumer

 Once inherited, you must provide the address to the Infernet registry

-contract (see: architecture: coordinator if unfamiliar) to the CallbackConsumer
+contract (see Coordinator if unfamiliar) to the CallbackConsumer

 constructor: